"*" indicates required fields

-Eastern Carolina Housing Organization (ECHO)'s service area includes the South Carolina counties of Chesterfield, Clarendon, Darlington, Dillon, Florence, Georgetown, Horry, Kershaw, Lee, Marion, Marlboro, Sumter, and Williamsburg.
-We are also able to serve qualifying Veterans in the North Carolina counties of Columbus, Robeson, and Scotland.
+Total Care for the Homeless Coalition (TCHC) is a Continuum of Care with a service area that includes the South Carolina counties of Chesterfield, Clarendon, Darlington, Dillon, Florence, Georgetown, Horry, Kershaw, Lee, Marion, Marlboro, Sumter, and Williamsburg.
+Eastern Carolina Housing Organization (ECHO) is also able to serve qualifying Veterans in the North Carolina counties of Columbus, Robeson, and Scotland.

-Completing this form in no way guarantees services.
+Completing this form in no way guarantees services beyond being accessed for the TCHC Coordinated Entry System.
 Everyone is encouraged to continue attempting to resolve their housing crisis through other community resources.
 211 serves as a state resource guide and can be reached by dialing 211 from your mobile phone or visiting the 211.org website.
+You can learn more about TCHC and Coordinated Entry System at the TCHC Website here.

 You have indicated that you are not within our qualifying service area however there are still resources available for you.
 211 serves as a resource listing and we encourage you to dial 211 from a mobile phone or visit: